-The First Tier Tribunal has held that the provision of a “free” bottle of wine as part of a £10 Dine In Meal offer by Marks & Spencer was subject to VAT: Marks & Spencer v HMRC UKFTT 238.
+The Upper Tribunal has upheld the decision of the FTT that the provision of a “free” bottle of wine as part of a £10 promotion by Marks & Spencer was subject to VAT: Marks & Spencer v HMRC UKUT 182.
 The bottle of wine was not “free” either as a matter of the true construction of the offer nor as a question of economic reality.
 The wine was, in reality, part of the £10 offer and as such part of the consideration of £10 must be attributed to the wine.

 The decision is a reminder that the label applied by the parties to a contract will not be determinative of the true supply for VAT purposes.
 Whilst the VAT system will generally respect the bargain made at arm’s length between unrelated parties, that bargain must still be properly analysed to determine its true nature.

 Before 2015, M&S ran a Dine In for £10 promotion under which three food items plus a bottle of wine could be acquired for £10.
 From 2015, this changed to a Dine In for £10 promotion which was based on buy three food items for £10 and get a bottle of wine for free.
 M&S contended that, under the new promotion, it was no longer required to apportion part of the £10 consideration to the wine, which reduced the overall VAT due on the £10 by, on average, around 70p.
-HMRC disagreed and the matter came before the FTT.
+HMRC disagreed and the matter came before the FTT, which found in favour of HMRC.
+M&S appealed.

-M&S, represented by Cordara QC, contended that it was a fundamental part of the VAT system that the terms of a bargain made at arm’s length was to be respected.
+M&S contended that it was a fundamental part of the VAT system that the terms of a bargain made at arm’s length was to be respected.
 Here, the promotion in the stores clearly spelled out that the wine was free and that the £10 consideration was entirely paid for the food items.
 In essence, there were two promotions: the first involved three items of food for £10; the second, conditional on taking up the first, was an offer of free wine.
+M&S pointed out that £10 was payable for the three food items even if a person did not take up the offer of free wine and the value of the three food items always exceeded £10.

-Whilst unnecessary to do so, the FTT indicated that the economic and commercial reality of the transaction put the matter beyond doubt.
-The economic and commercial reality was that M&S was offering a package of items - dine in for two for £10 with free wine - but the wine was not being supplied as a gift or for nil consideration.
-Applying “commercial common sense” the term “free” was clearly being used in a marketing sense only.
+The Upper Tribunal also agreed with the FTT’s conclusion that the economic and commercial reality was that M&S was offering a package of items - dine in for two for £10 with free wine - but the wine was not being supplied as a gift or for nil consideration.
+Applying “commercial common sense” the term “free” was clearly being used in a marketing or promotional sense only.

 M&S also pointed to a section 85 agreement between it and HMRC from 2010 to deal with the VAT liability of certain other promotions.
 That agreement included the clause: “The Parties agree that the Appellant [M&S] is not required to account for VAT on specified reward goods supplied for no additional consideration as part of a promotional scheme, where on a minimum spend a customer gains a free specified item (such as a bottle of wine), and where a customer who purchases a specified number of items gets a free specified item (such as a cool bag).”